afatehpuria787/MLDS-CTA-Project/README.md

 # MLDS-CTA-Project
 Real-time animated map of every CTA train in Chicago, powered by the CTA Train Tracker API, FastAPI, SQLite, Leaflet.js, and Docker.
+Created for MLDS-400 final project.

 This project continuously polls the CTA API, stores train positions in a SQLite database, and serves a live-updating, smoothly animated map showing each train moving along its route.